 Anglo – Saxon Agonality

-In this article, we conclude the agonal nature of the Anglo-Saxons, taking into account determinism as a doctrine of general causality, interconnection, and conditionality of various phenomena and processes in the Universe, which is recognized by many thinkers and has been used in research at least since the time of Newton and Vico:
+The conclusion about the level of agonality of the Anglo-Saxons is made taking into account determinism as a doctrine of general causality, interconnectionб and conditionality of various phenomena and processes in the Universe, which is recognized by many thinkers and has been used in research, at least since the time of Newton and Vico:

 The great physical tradition of Newton had necessarily been one of determinism, where a perfect knowledge of the universe at one instant is understood to involve perfect knowledge of its history throughout all time (WIENER NORBERT.
 1956: 34.)

-Historical processes are much more complicated than physical ones since a human participates in them having free will, but the principle of determinism must be present in them.
-Observations in everyday life convince us that future events are to a certain extent determined by the past.
+Historical processes are much more complex than physical ones, since they involve a person with free will, but the principle of determinism must be present in them.
+Acemoglu and Robinson agree with this, arguing that to understand why inequality exists between peoples, we need to delve into the past and study the historical dynamics of societies (AGEMOGLU DARON and ROBINSON JAMES.
+2024: 9).
+However, observations in everyday life also convince us that future events are to a certain extent determined by the past.
 The knowledge acquired in childhood influences the future life path of a person; the capitals accumulated by parents provide the best starting opportunities for their children; the language formed in the past affects the mentality of an individual people in the present; practical experience in certain areas of human activity facilitates the assimilation and implementation of new achievements in science and technology.
 A loan taken from a bank determines human behavior for many years to come.
 The history of human society, consisting of many similar events, cannot be undetermined.
-Based on such general reasoning, we will try to evaluate the judgment about the historical superiority of the Anglo-Saxons, which was formed after many years of research into ethnogenetic processes that took place on the territory of Eurasia
+Based on such general reasoning, we will try to evaluate the judgment about the historical superiority of the Anglo-Saxons, an opinion that was formed after many years of research into the ethnogenetic processes that took place on the territory of Eurasia.

 ακινακεσ (akinakes), a short iron Scythian sword – OE. ǽces "an ax" and nǽcan "to kill".